 6. Shorts or skirts

 For warmer days, include a pair of shorts or thinner trousers (one is enough!) to stay cool and comfortable.
-I often use long pants that can be zipped out to transfer them into shorts.
+I often wear long pants that can be zipped out to transfer them into shorts.

 7. Sleepwear